When can I register for the upcoming season?

 - Regular Registration opens April 1st every year, and runs until June 30th.
 The regular registration period is for all players, including Soccer Tots and ‘Out-Of-Club’ (i.e. Nanaimo resident) players.

-- Late Registration begins on July 1st (Canada Day), and there is a flat registration fee of $230 for ALL late registered players.
+- Late Registration begins on July 1st (Canada Day), and there is a flat registration fee of $275 for ALL late registered players.
 We cannot guarantee that late registered players will be placed on a team.
+Anyone registering after August 15th will be put on a wait-list until October 1st.
+This is to ensure a smooth start to the season for our Club.

 Why should I register sooner instead of later?